2023–2025 Sundhnúkur eruptions: November 2023 earthquakes

 In November 2023, seismic activity around the mountain Þorbjörn remained intense, with over 800 earthquakes recorded on 1 November, including a magnitude 3.7 quake.
-GPS data confirmed ongoing uplift due to magma intrusion at a depth of 4–5 km under Svartsengi.
+GPS and satellite data confirmed ongoing uplift due to a magma intrusion at a depth of 4–5 km north-west of Mt. Þorbjörn in the Svartsengi area.
 On 2 November, approximately 400 earthquakes were recorded, with the largest being magnitude 2.8, continuing the seismic trend.
-By 3 November, a magnitude 4.3 earthquake occurred, and the area continued to experience significant seismic activity, though there were no signs of magma moving toward the surface.
+By 3 November, a magnitude 4.3 earthquake occurred, and the area continued to experience significant seismic activity, though there were no clear signs of magma moving closer to the surface.
 Seismicity dropped on 4 November, but uplift continued, with rockfall risks from larger earthquakes.
-On 6 November, 1,300 earthquakes were detected, with uplift reaching 7 cm since the start of the inflation, and magma inflow into a sill-type intrusion estimated at 7 m3/s.
+On 6 November, 1,300 earthquakes were detected, with uplift reaching 7 cm since the start of the inflation, and magma inflow into a sill-type intrusion at around 5 km depth estimated at 7 m3/s.
 Seismic activity remained episodic, with another 900 earthquakes on 7 November.
-On 8 November, approximately 1,200 earthquakes were recorded, and magma accumulation persisted at 5 km depth with no signs of surface eruption.
+On 8 November, approximately 1,200 earthquakes were recorded, and magma accumulation persisted at 5 km depth north-west of Þorbjörn with no signs of surface eruption.
 On 9 November, seismic activity spiked, with 1,400 earthquakes and seven above magnitude 4.0, including a magnitude 4.8.
-Nearly 800 earthquakes occurred on 10 November, continuing the pattern of magma accumulation and seismic release, but with no indications of an imminent eruption.
+Nearly 800 earthquakes occurred on 10 November, continuing the pattern of magma accumulation and seismic release, but IMO reported at that stage no clear indications that magma was forcing its way to the surface.